peacey/split-vpn/README.md

   <details>
     <summary>DNS_IPV4_IP, DNS_IPV4_PORT</summary>
       Redirect DNS IPv4 traffic of VPN-forced clients to this IP and port.
       If set to "DHCP", the DNS will try to be obtained from the DHCP options that the VPN sends.
+      If set to "REJECT", DNS requests over IPv6 will be blocked instead.
-      Note that many VPN providers redirect all DNS traffic to their servers, so this rule woudldn't make a difference.
+      Note that many VPN providers redirect all DNS traffic to their servers, so this rule wouldn't make a difference.

-      Format: [IP] or "DHCP"
+      Format: [IP] or "DHCP" or "REJECT"
       Example: DNS_IPV4_IP="1.1.1.1"
       Example: DNS_IPV4_IP="DHCP"
+      Example: DNS_IPV4_IP="REJECT"
-      Example: DNS_IPV4_PORT="53"
+      Example: DNS_IPV4_PORT=53

   </details>

   <details>
     <summary>DNS_IPV6_IP, DNS_IPV6_PORT</summary>
       Redirect DNS IPv6 traffic of VPN-forced clients to this IP and port.
-      If set to "REJECT", the DNS requests over IPv6 will be blocked instead.
+      If set to "REJECT", DNS requests over IPv6 will be blocked instead.
 The REJECT option is recommended to be enabled for VPN providers that don't support IPv6, to eliminate any IPv6 DNS leaks.

       Format: [IP] or "REJECT"
       Example: DNS_IPV6_IP="2606:4700:4700::64"
       Example: DNS_IPV6_IP="REJECT"
-      Example: DNS_IPV6_PORT="53"
+      Example: DNS_IPV6_PORT=53

   </details>